Shelly H. Watson, M.D.

 Patrick A. Kaszubski, M.D.

-Dr. Shelly Watson is an ophthalmologist specializing in cataract, cornea, and refractive surgery.
+Dr. Shelly Watson is a board-certified ophthalmologist specializing in cataract, cornea, and refractive surgery.
 She specializes in the evaluation and treatment of patients with corneal disease including Fuchs dystrophy, Keratoconus, Pseudophakic bullous keratopathy, etc. She performs cataract surgery, corneal transplants (PKP, DSEK, DMEK), and refractive surgery (LASIK, PRK).
 She is also a comprehensive medical and surgical ophthalmologist and treats

 patients with routine and complex cataracts, glaucoma, diabetes, and other eye conditions.